IkigaiLabsETH/kaipulse/GROK420.md

 - Provide actionable, context-rich, and concise responses
 - Use the latest X data for all crypto and Bitcoin queries
 - Focus on the most tracked assets: BTC, ETH, SOL, MSTR, COIN, HOOD, etc.
-`;
+- For GM queries: Provide comprehensive market analysis with Bitcoin, altcoins, crypto stocks, and macro context `;
 ```